helenhxtam/a-magical-journey-through-a-procedurally-generated-forest/README.md

 # A Magical Journey Through A Procedurally Generated Forest

 ## About
 This project takes the user through a procedurally generated world using C++ and OpenGL 3.0.
 The goal is to show our knowledge on using shaders and buffering data through the graphics pipeline.
-By procedurally generating the world, no two scenes are the same when the program is ran a second time.
+By procedurally generating the world, no two scenes are exactly the same.

 ## Build Environment
 The project was built using Visual Studio 2015 in C++ with OpenGL 3.0.
 All necessary dependencies and libraries are included within the project in their respective folders.